FDio/csit/resources/job_specs/report_iterative/3n-snr/vpp-ndrpdr-00.md

 1c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 2c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+1c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+2c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+4c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+##### ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+1c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+2c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+4c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+1c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+2c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+4c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1000tnlhwasync-ip4base-int-aes256gcm
+##### ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+1c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+2c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+4c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+1c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+2c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+4c AND imix AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
 ##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
 2c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
 3c AND 1518b AND ndrpdr AND e822cq AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha